jamesbrainard/Classifying-BAL-Quasars/README.md

 ![Block Process Diagram](img/block_diagram.png)

 # Dataset
-- **File:** 'data/Lyke2020.csv'
+- **File:** 'data/Clean_Quasar_Data.csv'
 - **Source:** Lyke, B. W., Higley, A. N., McLane, J. N., Schurhammer, D. P., Myers, A. D., Ross, A. J., ... & Weaver, B. A. (2020).
 The Sloan Digital Sky Survey Quasar Catalog: Sixteenth Data Release.
 The Astrophysical Journal Supplement Series, 250(1), 8.
-- The dataset contains hundreds of columns related to quasar identification, flux, magnitude, and other features.
+- The original dataset contains hundreds of columns related to quasar identification, flux, magnitude, and other features.
+- This dataset has been cleaned as discussed below.
 - The target variable (BAL_PROB) indicates the BAL probability of each quasar.

 # Preprocessing